tisenres/bron24_android/README.md

 ## 🧠 Lessons Learned

-- It’s OK to simplify features — but not architecture
+- It’s OK to simplify features, but not architecture
 - Jetpack Compose needs performance mindfulness (recompositions matter)
 - Coroutines are powerful but easy to misuse without understanding the internals
 - The architecture you build reflects your "pattern recognition" across projects